Soil CRC Welcome to the Soil CRC's new website, where you can explore our research projects, latest news and knowledge hub.

 I hope the PhD will provide scientific knowledge about the uses of different existing and novel food waste fertilisers.
 These fertilisers are potentially a cheap nutrient source, can greatly improve the soils agronomic value and reduce the use of chemical fertilisers.

-Visit my LinkedIn profile
+Connect: Visit James’ LinkedIn profile